ZohaAkram/MarketPlace/README.md

 # MarketPlace <br/>
---- ONLINE BOOK MARKETPLACE 🔥🔥 <br/>
+--- <b>ONLINE BOOK MARKETPLACE 🔥🔥 <br/>
---- #An online Decentralized book marketplace made on top of Ethereum Blockchain where a seller can sell his book and a buyer can buy the book without any middle man. <br/>
+--- An online Decentralized book marketplace made on top of Ethereum Blockchain where a seller can sell his book and a buyer can buy the book without any middle man. <br/>
 --- Moreover, this application then transfers the owner of asset( in this case book) from the seller to buyer. <br/>
 --- This application is connected with MetaMask through a private network where the two accounts are handled (seller and buyer) along with their wallet amount. <br/>
 --- I have also written some tests so that no incorrect actions take place, these tests were passed by truffle. <br/>